tinasot9874/smallBlog-OOP-PHP/README.md

 # smallBlog-OOP-PHP
-A small blog where people can create accounts and sign in then create posts and share each other language : PHP - OOP framework : Boostrap
+A small blog where people can create accounts and sign in then create posts and share each other language : PHP - MVC framework : Boostrap